AMA Elections

 3.4.2.4 Public Trustee.
 The public trustee shall be elected separately.
 The nomination for the public trustee shall be submitted to the House of Delegates by the Selection Committee for the Public Trustee.
 Nominations from the floor shall not be accepted.
 A majority vote of delegates present and voting shall be necessary to elect.

-Council on Constitution and Bylaws, Council on Medical Education, Council on Medical Service, and Council on Science and Public Health
+6.8 Election - Council on Constitution and Bylaws, Council on Medical Education, Council on Medical Service, and Council on Science and Public Health.

 6.8.1 Nomination and Election.
 Members of these Councils, except the medical student member, shall be elected by the House of Delegates.
-Nominations shall be made by the Board of Trustees and may also be made from the floor by a member of the House of Delegates.
+The Chair of the Board of Trustees will present announced candidates, who shall be entered into nomination by the Speaker at the opening session of the meeting at which elections take place.
+Nominations may also be made from the floor by a member of the House of Delegates at the opening session of the meeting at which elections take place.

 6.8.1.1 Separate Election.
 The resident/fellow physician member of these Councils shall be elected separately.
 A majority of the legal votes cast shall be necessary to elect.
 In case a nominee fails to receive a majority of the legal votes cast, the nominees on subsequent ballots shall be determined by retaining the 2 nominees who received the greater number of votes on the preceding ballot and eliminating the nominee(s) who received the fewest votes on the preceding ballot, except where there is a tie.
 This procedure shall be continued until one of the nominees receives a majority of the legal votes cast.

 6.8.1.2 Other Council Members.
 With reference to each such Council, all nominees for election shall be listed alphabetically on a single ballot.
 Each elector shall have as many votes as there are members to be elected, and each vote must be cast for a different nominee.
 No ballot shall be counted if it contains fewer votes or more votes than the number of members to be elected, or if the ballot contains more than one vote for any nominee.
-A nominee shall be elected if he or she has received a vote on a majority of the legal ballots cast and is one of the nominees receiving the largest number of votes within the number of members to be elected.
+A nominee shall be elected if they have received a vote on a majority of the legal ballots cast and are one of the nominees receiving the largest number of votes within the number of members to be elected.

 PolicyFinder